River Rafting in Southcentral Alaska

 Take a morning raft trip down the Kennicott River, which flows right past town.
-The float usually lasts about four hours, and takes you through big, fun Class II and III whitewater.
-Once you’re back on dry land, catch a shuttle bus to the old mining town of Kennicott, about five miles away.
-Here, you can tour the historic buildings of the old Kennecott copper mine or book a half-day trek on the beautiful Root Glacier.
+The float usually lasts about four hours and takes you through big, fun Class II and III whitewater.
+Once you’re back on dry land, catch a shuttle bus to the old mining town of Kennicott, about 5 miles away.
+Here, you can tour the historical buildings of the old Kennecott copper mine or book a half-day trek on the beautiful Root Glacier.
 Return to McCarthy or stay in Kennicott, where you’ll spend one more night.

 Drive or fly back to Chitina.
 From there, you’ll drive another 120 miles to the beautiful port town of Valdez.
 Leave yourself plenty of time for sightseeing on the last 30 miles of roadway, which include sweeping views from Thompson Pass and two spectacular roadside waterfalls, Bridal Veil Falls and Horsetail Falls.
 The two waterfalls flow into the Lowe River, the same splashy Class I to Class III waterway you’re going to spend your afternoon rafting.
 If you want a more tranquil adventure, you can book a half-day fishing or sea kayaking trip instead.
 Overnight in Valdez.

 In the morning, you’ll board an Alaska Marine Highway ferry for the approximately seven-hour trip from Valdez to Whittier through Prince William Sound.
 Alaska’s ferry routes have been designated as a National Scenic Byway, mostly due to the knockout coastal scenery.
 From Whittier, drive 30 miles north to Girdwood, where you’ll spend the night.